Hollywood adores recycling its greatest hits, only some films can’t be brought back so easily.

 Glenn Close personified the one-night stand gone awry.
 All she wanted was some extra cuddle time with Michael Douglas, a married man who picked the wrong person to sow his wild oats with for a weekend.
 Calamity ensues.
 A rabbit perishes.
 A tawdry box office hit was born.

-Why It Wouldn’t Fly Today: Simply put, too many social justice warriors would haunt the film from production to release date.
-Why would this woman need a man so badly?
+Why It Wouldn’t Fly Today: Why would this woman need a man so badly?
 Doesn’t this indict all single, sexually adventurous women?
 A vengeful hashtag campaign would erupt – #FatalGenderStereotypes.
 Why would a studio bother battling back when it could simply tell a different story?

 “Pretty in Pink” (1986)